geological-survey-of-queensland/gsq-lodgement-portal/survey-minting-matching.md

 ## Minting a new PID

-Customers lodge _Notice of Intention to Survey_ forms to the department.
+Customers lodge _Notice of Intention to Survey/ Notification of geophysical survey_ forms to the department.
 This means that the survey is proposed but not completed.

 We need to tell the submitter of the form what the Survey PID is and what it is used for.
 We can do this by emailing the PID to the submitter after successful submission.